-Serbian Gendarmerie is a highly operational unit, established under the Police Directorate of the Serbian Ministry of Interior.
+Serbian Gendarmerie is a highly operational unit established under the Police Directorate of the Serbian Ministry of Interior.
 It is a military-police unit whose purpose is now defined by the new Police Law that brought the status of a special unit.

-The tradition of generations of the Serbian gendarmes is filled with accomplishments and heroic deeds that are being remembered today and are an important part of the professional socialization of modern Gendarmerie police officers.
+The tradition of generations of the Serbian gendarmes is filled with accomplishments and heroic deeds that are being remembered today and are an essential part of the professional socialization of modern Gendarmerie police officers.

-After the armed conflict in Serbian southern region Kosovo and Metohija were finished, Serbian state establishment concluded that Special Police Units (Serb.
+After the armed conflict in the Serbian southern region Kosovo and Metohija were finished, the Serbian state establishment concluded that Special Police Units (Serb.
 Posebne jedinice policije), even though have shown great character and determination, were not up to pair for regular police tasks and jobs, primarily due to their impermanent personnel in ranks.

 Colonel Radosavljević was the first commander of the modern Serbian Gendarmerie until August 2004, when succeeded by Borivoje Tešić.
 The next commander was Srđan Grekukolić, followed by Bratislav Dikić.
-In August 2013 Dikić ceded commanding duties to Police Colonel Milenko Božović who was succeeded by Colonel Goran Dragović, who is the present commander of the unit.
+In August 2013, Dikić ceded commanding duties to Police Colonel Milenko Božović, who was succeeded by Colonel Goran Dragović, who is the present commander of the unit.